- Essentials

-Channel — entry point to the gateway
+- How to point a tracker to the channel?

 Essentials

-• A channel is an entry point for messages from tracking devices or other platforms.
+- A channel is an entry point for messages from tracking devices or other platforms.

-• Channels are an indispensable part of any flespi project — there’s no other way to feed the data to flespi.
+- Channels are an indispensable part of any flespi project — there’s no other way to feed the data to flespi.

-• A channel operates via a single protocol which means that one channel can receive messages from tracking devices of one manufacturer
+- A channel operates via a single protocol which means that one channel can receive messages from tracking devices of one manufacturer.

-• A channel has a unique dedicated host:port to point your tracking devices to.
+- A channel has a unique dedicated host:port to point your tracking devices to.

-• With the Start commercial account, you can have up to 2,000 simultaneously connected devices per channel.
+- With the Start commercial account, you can have up to 2,000 simultaneously connected devices per channel.

 How channels work